increase conversions on your website

 Make CTA Buttons Clear and Prominent

-If visitors can’t easily spot your call-to-action, they won’t take action.
+If visitors cannot easily spot your call-to-action, they will not take action.
 A weak or hidden CTA lowers engagement and reduces conversions.
-Users should never have to search for the next step-whether it’s making a purchase, signing up for a service, or requesting a quote.
+Users should never have to hunt for the next step-whether that is making a purchase, signing up for a service, or requesting a quote.

-Your CTA should be large enough to stand out, positioned in key areas, and visually distinct from surrounding elements.
-A strong, visible CTA guides users toward conversion, making it easy for them to take the next step without hesitation.
+Your CTA should be large enough to stand out, positioned in key areas, and visually distinct from everything around it.
+A strong, visible CTA makes it easy for users to take the next step without hesitation.

 32